What Financial Managers Do

 Credit managers oversee their firm’s credit business.
 They set credit-rating criteria, determine credit ceilings, and monitor the collections of past-due accounts.

-Cash managers monitor and control the flow of cash that comes in and goes out of the company to meet the company’s business and investment needs.
-For example, they must project cash flow (amounts coming in and going out) to determine whether the company will have a shortage or surplus of cash.
+Cash managers monitor and control the flow of cash in and out of the company to meet business and investment needs.
+For example, they must project cash flow to determine whether the company will have a shortage or surplus of cash.

 Risk managers control financial risk by using strategies to limit or offset the probability of a financial loss or a company’s exposure to financial uncertainty.
 Among the risks they try to limit are those that stem from currency or commodity price changes.